LukeFlaherty/JukeNightsAndWeekends/juketoy/README.md

 - Need to find out what music labels can do about all this, maybe they cant do anything? idk, im not going to give them anything

+- Do we autopopulate the artists?
+But not add their music?
+  I think this is a good idea because then you could put "This artist has not joined Juke, heres a link to their socials to tell them to join!

 ### Theory?

 Our question is how to onboard new users right into web 3